 By Philip Bonds

 Philip Bonds has been photographing wildlife for over forty years.
 He is based in southern Arizona.
-In addition to his work as an award winning photographer and writer, Philip chairs the Desert Dolphins Scuba Diving Club's Education Committee.
+In addition to his work as an award winning photographer and writer, Philip is an active and enthusiastic member of the Desert Dolphins Scuba Diving Club's Education Committee.
 The club is one of the oldest scuba diving clubs in the United States.
-A major focus of the club is providing ongoing education for club members and ocean literacy education for students and community groups.
 A small portfolio of his work and information about his book, Dancing with Sea Lions, is available on his website, www.cortezbluephotography.com